New insulin pump aims to tame blood sugar swings

 Summary

-This study compares a new insulin pump system (Omnipod 6) with the current version (Omnipod 5) in 200 people aged 14-75 with type 1 or type 2 diabetes who have poor blood sugar control.
-Participants will use both pumps for a set time to see which one helps keep blood sugar in a healthy range more effectively.
-The goal is to improve daily diabetes management, not to cure the disease.
+This study compares a new insulin pump system, Omnipod 6, to the current Omnipod 5 in 200 people with type 1 or type 2 diabetes who have poor blood sugar control.
+Participants will use both pumps for a set time to see which one helps keep blood sugar in a healthy range more effectively and reduces dangerous lows.
+The goal is to find out if the upgraded system offers real benefits for daily diabetes management.

 Disclaimer